 Every climate advisor’s list of top actions will look a little different.
 I have developed these suggestions using a combination of sources, including Project Drawdown’s scientific analysis of top climate solutions, plus the Emergency Brake measures they identified (which are ways to make the deep emissions cuts that are needed immediately), as well as a Swedish study on the most effective individual actions for climate mitigation.
 And I’ve added my own commentary throughout on other important actions and “low-hanging fruit” (i.e., easy/quick, or free/low-cost choices), and some practical tips (and links) on how to implement the solutions.

-I have presented these suggestions within the three main categories I mentioned above, in the following order: Personal/Household first, and then Social/Community, and Systemic/Civic actions.
-But please feel free to switch up the order and start with the broader systemic or community-level actions first!
-Or better yet, pick at least one solution within each of these categories when creating your own Climate Action Plan:
+I am presenting these suggestions within the three main categories that I mentioned above, but in the reverse order, from micro to macro: Personal/Household, then Social/Community, and then Systemic/Civic actions.
+However, please feel free to switch up the order and start with the broader systemic or community-level actions first.
+Or better yet, pick at least two solutions within each of these categories when creating your own Climate Action Plan.

 I. Personal/Household Actions (and Choices)